Working With Files and Directories

 107 total

-We can then send that output through another pipe, to head
+We can then send that output through another pipe, to head, so that the full pipeline becomes:

 $ wc -l *.pdb | sort -n | head -n 1